Queensland Tertiary Admissions Centre

 Admissions Criteria

-For additional information about the admissions criteria for CQUniversity and for this course, refer to CQUniversity’s website.
+For additional information about the admissions criteria for CQUniversity and this course, refer to CQUniversity’s website.

 Prerequisites